FarhanaTeli/Factors-Influencing-US-Home-Prices/README.md

 8. **Model Comparison:**

-Compared models based on MSE, R-squared, and other relevant metrics to identify the model with the best predictive accuracy and explanatory power.
+Compare the performance of different models based on metrics such as Mean Squared Error (MSE) and R-squared.

+Select the best-performing model that provides accurate predictions and insights into the factors influencing home prices over the last 20 years.

+9. **Visualization:**

+Create visualizations to illustrate the relationships between actual and predicted home prices for each model.

+Visualize the importance of different features or coefficients in influencing home prices.

-9. **Conclusion:**
+10. **Conclusion:**

-Identified Random Forest and XGBoost as strong contenders for the best model, considering their low MSE and high R-squared values.
+Identified strong contender for the best model, considering their low MSE and high R-squared values.

+Draw conclusions about the key factors that have historically influenced US home prices.

-10. **Overall Implication:**
+11. **Overall Implication:**

-The project contributes to understanding the key factors influencing U.S. home prices and provides a foundation for building robust predictive models in the real estate domain.
+The project contributes to understanding the key factors influencing U.S. home prices over the last 20 years and provides a foundation for building robust predictive models in the real estate domain.

 # Data Availability